sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/06_angular/angular.md

 }
 ```

 If you set `holdInit` to `true` (default), you can be sure that everywhere you inject the `Glue42Store` service, the respective properties will be initialized and set.
 This is very convenient, because you don't have to subscribe and wait for an event in order to use the [**Glue42 Enterprise**](https://glue42.com/enterprise/) JavaScript library.
 However, you do need to always check if there is an initialization error by using `this.glueStore.getInitError()`.
-If the Glue42 factory functions rejects or throws an error, your app will not crash, but the Glue42 library will not be available and the value returned by `getInitError()` will be set to the respective error object during initialization.
+If the Glue42 factory functions rejects or throws an error, your app won't crash, but the Glue42 library won't be available and the value returned by `getInitError()` will be set to the respective error object during initialization.

 - #### holdInit: false